Dildz/Southern-Hemisphere-Seasons/README.md

 1. Download and Extract: Download the mod package zip from releases and extract it into your SPT directory.

 2. Configuration:
-   - The mod comes with a `config.json` file where you can enable or disable the mod or the mod console messages.
+   - The mod comes with a `config.json` file where you can enable or disable the mod, storms, or the mod console messages.

 ## How It Works:

 1. Season Determination: The mod calculates the current season based on the server’s system date and time.
-It follows the Southern Hemisphere's seasonal calendar:
+It follows the following seasonal calendar:
    - Summer: December 1 to February 28
    - Autumn: March 1 to May 14
    - Late Autum: May 15 to May 31